sidvijay2004/budget-tracker-backend/README.md

 # Budget Prompter Backend

 Welcome to the Budget Prompter Backend!
 This part of the application serves as the server-side logic for managing budget prompts, interacting with OpenAI's GPT-3.5, handling API connections with Express, and interfacing with MongoDB for database functionality.
+To set up the frontend, follow instructions for [this](https://github.com/sidvijay2004/budget-tracker-frontend/tree/master) repository.

 ## Prerequisites